-We aim to integrate a portfolio decision problem with an MCDA sorting method and in particular with the {\sc{Electre Tri-nC}} \citep{AlmeidaDiasEtAl12}, embedded in a transparent and interactive process, to allow the assessment and the prioritization of the investment in cultural heritage.
-We aim to show how the methodology can help DMs to make rational decisions.
-We apply it to a case study related to one of the culturally outstanding cities in Europe, Naples (Italy), and in particular to its historical centre, where a huge number of interventions have been planned but without assigning priorities to these interventions.
-We also show how our approach works through the interaction with different actors.
+We aim to integrate a portfolio decision problem with an MCDA sorting methodology and in particular with the {\sc{Electre Tri-nC}} \citep{AlmeidaDiasEtAl12}, embedded in a transparent and interactive process, to allow the assessment and the prioritization of the investment in cultural heritage.
+We aim to show how the methodology can help DMs to rationalize their decisions.
+We use it in a cultural leading city in Europe, Naples (Italy), and in particular to its historical center where a huge number of interventions has been planned but with the lack of assigning priority to the interventions.
+We show how our approach works also through the interaction with different actors.

-This paper is organized as follows.
-In Section \ref{sec:context}, we illustrate the context of the historical centre of Naples.
-In Section \ref{sec:methodology}, we illustrate our methodology.
-In Section \ref{sec:casestudy}, we list the stakeholders, the actors involved, the criteria, and the projects of the case study.
-In Section \ref{sec:Interaction}, we explain how the interaction with the different actors was conducted.
-In Section \ref{sec:selectingport}, we formulate the portfolio selection problem.
-Section \ref{sec:experiments} presents the results of our experiments.
-Lastly, in Section \ref{sec:insights}, we discuss some insights coming from this practical experience and we conclude the paper.
-An Appendix provides the basics of {\sc{Electre Tri-nC}}.
+The paper is organized as follows.
+In Section \ref{sec:context}, we illustrate the context of the historical center of Naples city, while in Section \ref{sec:methodology} we illustrate our methodology.
+In Section \ref{sec:casestudy}, we list the stakeholders, the actors involved, the criteria and the projects of the case study.
+In Section \ref{sec:Interaction}, we explain how the interaction with the different actors was conducted while in Section \ref{sec:selectingport}, we formulate the portfolio selection problem.
+In Section \ref{sec:experiments}, we report the results of our experiments.
+Finally, in Section \ref{sec:insights}, we discuss some insights coming from the practice and we conclude the paper .